-What the work will involve
+What the work involved

 Reduced risk of landslips on the line – In the past decade alone, engineers have visited Bearsted on numerous occasions to secure the railway and install temporary fixes to weather-related movement.
 New Year’s Day 2021 was the most recent landslip after heavy rain.
 This nine day blockade in August means engineers can get in to strengthen the cutting, making it secure for a lifetime with no need to return for emergency work in future.
 Drainage improvements will also help reduce or prevent the risk of flooding elsewhere on the line.